arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 In other words, when you think about how good a model is, you don't just mean that you want it to fit the data in front of you --- you want it to work on new data as well.

 That means that the best model is not necessarily the one that fits your training data the best.
-Instead, the best model is one that captures as much of the systemtic variability in your data as possible without getting so closely tuned to your training data that it starts to model noise.
+Instead, the best model is one that captures as much of the systematic variability in your data as possible without getting so closely tuned to your training data that it starts to model noise.

 You can measure how well a model fits in a number of ways, but one very common method is the **Mean Squared Error (MSE)**; it captures how close your predictions are to the observed data.
 When the predictions are very close to the actual observed values, then MSE will be small.